WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 }
 ```

 Can you see the differences?
 These are testing samples, so we don't have their labels.
 That's why we need to specify `class_mode` argument to "NULL".
 Another important thing here is argument `shuffle`: it needs to be set to FALSE, because it's better, when our testing data isn't mixed during being processed by our model.
 And be careful.
 While specifying `image_path`, you need to pass the path to the folder, where another folder (only one - the images are unlabelled, so they are stored altogether) is present.
 This is because Keras generators use folders to distiguish between classes.
-If your `image_path` is the path to the images, the generator won't find any samples, because it won't see any classes.
+If your `image_path` is the direct path to the images, the generator won't find any samples, because it won't see any classes.

 ### Understanding package: MalariaModel ###